ROLE: CREATOR/DIRECTOR/PRODUCER/WRITER/ENSEMBLE (SEASON ONE, TWO & THREE)

 Since then, Sally has worked in production for Channel Nine, Endemol Southern Star and others on programs including Big Brother, Australian Idol, The X-Factor and 1 VS 100, written and produced a number of short films and two theatrical productions (which she also directed), and is currently writer/director/producer for her first feature-length documentary, Champion (the story of Franz Stampfl), due for release in 2020.

 Sally continues to work in Australian theatre, film and television as an actor as well as developing several projects for both the big and small screen as writer and producer.
-She is currently on faculty at the Howard Fine Acting Studio Australia as the resident Shakespeare teacher, as well as being on the Board of Trustees for HFAS, the Advisory Board of Melbourne WebFest and a member of the original steering committee for the Ozsnax Awards (run by Ozfix).
+She is currently on faculty teaching Shakespeare as an industry guest teacher at the Howard Fine Acting Studio Australia, as well as being on the Board of Trustees for HFAS, the Advisory Board of Melbourne WebFest and a member of the original steering committee for the Ozsnax Awards (run by Ozfix).

 IMDB PROFILE: http://www.imdb.com/name/nm0572643